 - Altruists Should Prioritize Artificial Intelligence: Argues that if we want our actions to have an influence on the very long-term future, we should consider focusing on outcomes with AI.
 As smarter-than-human artificial intelligence would likely aim to colonize space in pursuit of its goals, focusing on AI means focusing on the scenarios where the stakes will be highest.

-- Potential Risks from Advanced AI: Presents Open Philanthropy Project’s work and thinking on advanced artifical intelligence.
-Also gives an overview over the field, distinguishing between strategic risks and misalignment risks.
+- Potential Risks from Advanced AI: Presents Open Philanthropy Project’s work and thinking on advanced artificial intelligence.
+Also gives an overview of the field, distinguishing between strategic risks and misalignment risks.